 When you remove the bone from the vinegar after two weeks, you will find that it has become so flexible you will be able to tie it into a knot!
 What happened?
 Vinegar contains an acid (acetic acid) that completely dissolves any mineral in the bone, leaving the flexible organic material, which is 95% collagen.
 You have essentially produced a leather bone.
 Imagine what it would be like if all the bones in your body were like this, and then thank God for the mineral in your bones.

 Now you might wonder what bones would be like if you could remove all the organic (carbon-containing) collagen and leave only the mineral.
-For this you will need another chicken leg (femur) and the supervision of an adult.
+For this you will need another chicken leg (tibia) and the supervision of an adult.
 Have an adult fire up a charcoal grill until the coals are glowing, and then place the bone directly on the coals.
 Allow the bone to turn into ash in the fire.
 This will burn up the organic material, leaving only the mineral.

 When this bone is removed from the coals (by an adult) and allowed to cool, it will be so brittle that it is easily broken by tapping it on a hard surface.
 If our bones were like this, one fall could break nearly every bone in our body.